Flags in the Flag Institute William Crampton Library

 Flag Institute adopts new flag and emblem

-On 18 November 2016, the Flag Institute Council, meeting in Birmingham, formally adopted a new flag and emblem.
-Their predecessors were designed in 1971 by the late Dr William Crampton, founder and former Director of the Flag Institute.
-His design incorporated a St George’s cross, representng the Institute’s founding date (23 April 1971 – St […]
+On 18 November 2016, the Flag Institute Council formally adopted a new flag and emblem.
+Dr William Crampton, founder and former Director of the Flag Institute, produced the orginal designs in 1971.
+Alongside a stylised ‘V’ for vexillology, they included a St George’s cross to represent our founding on St George’s Day 23 April 1971. […]

 Italian earthquake: national mourning